Questions

 Regular Decision (RD) is the traditional admission plan and the final date that applications can be submitted to many colleges or universities.
 Under this plan, you will receive your admission decision in the spring – usually around mid to late March or early April.

 Early Action (EA or EA I) is an admission plan where you apply with an earlier deadline and receive your admission decision earlier.
-Early Action is non-binding, meaning that you can apply to other colleges and, if you are accepted, you are not promising that you will attend this university.
+Early Action is non-binding, meaning that you can apply to other colleges and, if you are accepted, you are not committed to attend this university.

 Early Action II (EA II) is an application plan with the same rules as Early Action but the submission date is later and the college’s admission decisions arrive after EA I, but usually before regular decision results.